codeup-nlp-capstone/clinical_patient_notes/README.md

 2. Make a separate model for each condition, limiting the number of features.
 3. Find a way to get multiple classificatuon outputs of models.
 4. Look into feature extraction using classical approaches.
+5. Look into model improvement through *model stacking* or *model ensembling*.